SkarpSkarp

 Read every chapter for free, right here in your browser.

-1. **Zoom out** to see the *long* timeline (from early villages to today’s People’s Republic of China).
-2. **Use patterns** like dynasties and the “dynastic cycle” to organize political history.
-3. **Compare sources**: legends, written texts, and modern archaeology.
-4. **Divide time** into periods (periodization) so we can talk about “ancient,” “imperial,” and “modern” China.
+When people talk about “Chinese history,” they are usually talking about more than 4,000 years of change across a huge area.
+To make sense of this, historians: Zoom out to see the long timeline (from early villages to today’s People’s Republic of China).
+Use patterns like dynasties and the “dynastic cycle” to organize political history.
+Compare sources: legends, written texts, and modern archaeology.
+Divide time into periods (periodization) so we can talk about “ancient,” “imperial,” and “modern” China.

 As you go through this module, keep asking yourself: